dnknth/node-red-contrib-fritzapi/README.md

 Any payload is accepted for information retrieval.

-* For switch and wifi updates, send the desired boolean value (on or off).
+* For switch updates, send the desired boolean value (on or off).
 * For thermostat updates, send the target temperature or adjustment in degrees Celsius.
   * There are two special cases: `setTempComfort` (Set to day temperature) and `setTempNight` (Set to night temperature)